Great Ocean Walk: Facilities

 Tourism and park officials offer bus services to and from accommodations, ranging from basic camp-sites to modern eco-lodges which utilise alternative energy.
-There are seven dedicated hike-in camps along the walk at Elliot Ridge, Blanket Bay, Cape Otway, Aire River, Johanna Beach, Ryans Den and Devils kitchen.
+There are seven dedicated hike-in camps along the walk at Elliot Ridge, Blanket Bay, Cape Otway, Aire River, Johanna Beach, Ryans Den and Devil's Kitchen.
 Elliot Ridge, Blanket Bay and Cape Otway have three dedicated group camping areas; with access to the same facilities as the hike-in camp-sites including environmentally friendly toilet, a three-sided shelter and park benches.
 Blanket Bay, Parker Hill, Aire River and Johanna Beach host drive-in camp-sites.

 About $500,000 was spent on constructing the camp-sites, with each selected after taking into account environmental, cultural, geo-technical, experiential, risk, cost and community interests.
 Over thirty sites were investigated in the planning phase.

 Each camp-site has between eight and fifteen camping pads, a toilet, untreated rainwater tanks, camp benches and, except for Blanket Bay, a shelter.
 The Clivus Multrum toilets are a self-contained, waterless, odourless continuous composting system.
 They were sized above their capacity taking into account climatic factors.
 Waste material and wood shavings compost in the tanks and the vent pipe to reduce odours.
 Recycled red gum posts were sought from demolished wharfs at Docklands, which are used as feature posts for the toilets and shelter.

 Radial sawn yellow stringybark timbers from East Gippsland have been used for cladding of the buildings.
 This form of saw log creates minimal waste and features the natural curves of the tree.
 Native cypress from northern New South Wales and Queensland was sourced for posts and framing to provide resistance to termites and rot.
 14 tonnes of material was flown into the camp-sites at Ryans Den and Devils kitchen by helicopter.
 A JetRanger helicopter carried a maximum load of 600 kg which accounted for the single 7 m long red gum posts.
 Each camp-site took an average of six weeks to build.

 There are two hygiene stations at Blanket Bay and Parker Inlet to reduce the potential spread of Phytophthora cinnamomi.
 Tracks may be closed and rehabilitated at times, to protect sensitive sand dunes and cultural sites.
 Sections of disturbed land are re-vegetated with indigenous species.